 The Better Sleep Council suggests that 41 percent of people sleep in a fetal side position with their knees slightly raised.
 This side sleeping position is not only popular but the most “sound” way to sleep.
 But when you sleep on your side, you might be putting extra stress on your hips, shoulders, ribs and neck if you are on the wrong mattress.

 Not every mattress is made for side sleeping.
 A mattress that is too soft will cause your hips to sink in to deeply when you sleep on your side and may cause back pain.
 Conversely, a mattress that is too hard can cause unwanted pressure on your hips and can lead to sciatic nerve pain.

 The best mattress for side sleepers supports the hips and shoulders while allowing enough give to alleviate any pressure points, and keeps your spine aligned.

-The 5 Best Mattresses for Side Sleepers - A Quick Glance
+QUICK LINKS: 5 Best-Rated Mattresses for Side Sleepers

 Hands down, one of the overall top rated mattresses, the Tuft & Needle Mattress is satisfying a ton of side sleepers who love this bed for its firm but comfortable feel and for its versatility as it supports people of all body types.